eclipse-tractusx/bpdm/INSTALL.md

 BPDM Pool is a SpringBoot Kotlin software project managed by Maven.

-The project can be run with the following command: `mvn clean spring-boot:run` The command should be run from the root poom file
+The project can be run with the following command: `mvn clean spring-boot:run` In order to run the project you need to build the project from the parent pom file and depending on wich module we want to run we need to specify the module as a target.

 ### Prerequisites